dillonco/CampusSurvival/README.md

 CampusSurvival
 ==============

-CISC 226 Game Design

 Created by:
 Jon, Josh and Dillon

-This is a game project by The C's.
 Play is currently only supported via local multiplayer.

 Player 1: Arrows, Space to shoot, Shift for Material use